tokudayo/NekoNet/README.md

 ### What can be further improved
 From what we observed, here are some factors that can be improved for better results:
 - **Data**: We would want more images per cat, no duplicate classes and more distinct classes.
+- **Preprocessing**: Training and inference with face alignment would certainly produce better results.
 - **Model**: We tried moderately small CNN backbones and embedding dimensions.
 Using larger backbones or/and higher embedding dimensions may produce better results, but would be marginal or have no effect unless we have a better dataset.
 - **Hyperparameters**: We have yet to conclude the best hyperparameters (triplet loss margin, weight of GOR loss) when fitting on the dataset.
-- **Training procedure**: It is recommended to use very large batch size when training triplet loss network, but for performance reason we used at most 64.
+- **Training procedure**: It is recommended to use a very large batch size when training a triplet loss network, but for performance reasons we used at most 64.

 ## Usage
 ### Installation